dagtann/reproducibleResearch/md/draft.md

 sources is included in the codebook.
 If, due to lack of reliable sources, information from non-identified sources has been used, these data entries are flagged in order to identify more reliable sources in the future.
+This is for instance the case if election results are documented as aggregated vote and seat shares instead of as absolute numbers.
 Once a source has been identified, the data is coded manually following the rules of the codebook.

-\textbf{Part II:}

-Based on this the data is entered into a Microsoft Access Database and the source (including the coding decisions) is saved on a server which can be assessed by all users of the dataset.
-Although MS Access is not a free software, tool, it provides a) a relational database that can be easily maintained by research fellows and b) a user interface that makes the data entry clear and easily understable even for new coders.
-Hence, our student assistants can quickly acquire the knowledge necessary to document the data with the codebook, while the MS Access interface serves as a
-\textcolor{red}{{++standardized++} coding structure} that reduces error{--s--} and facilitates a high{--er--} degree of intercoder reliability.
+In the following the data is entered into a Microsoft Access Database and the source (including the coding decisions) is saved on a server which can be assessed by all users of the output-datasets.
+Although MS Access is not a free software, tool, it provides a) a relational database that can be easily maintained by research fellows and b) a user interface that makes the data entry clear and easily understandable even for new coders.
+Hence, our student assistants can quickly acquire the knowledge necessary to document the data with the codebook, while the MS Access interface serves as a standardized coding structure that reduces error and facilitates a high degree of intercoder reliability.

-\textbf{Part III:}

 Moreover, the MS Access interface allows to perform basic consistency checks with the consequence that the coder can easily evaluate the reliability of the used sources and its information.
+One such check routine is to verify that the sum of documented number of votes equals the total number of valid votes given in the source.
+Another consistency check tests if the seat share of all parties in a coalition government does corresponds to the documented type of governments.
+For instance, majority governments need to control more than 50% of the seats in the lower house.
 As can be seen in the workflow diagram, if these checks fail, new sources have to be considered in order to reach an error-free documentation of the data.

-After the data entry has been finalized by the coder, the data is automatically \textcolor{red}{exported} to a PostgreSQL-Database which allows us to store the dataset and to put it under version control. {~~On a daily basis, c->C~~}hanges {~~in->to~~} the dataset are documented {++on a daily basis++}.
-At the same time, automated, more complex consistency checks are performed by making use of the open source statistic software R.\footnote{https://www.r-project.org/.} Based on these, pdf reports are created using the R-package
+After the data entry has been finalized, it is automatically exported to a PostgreSQL-Database which allows us to store the entire dataset and to put it under version control using _git_.
+Changes to the dataset are documented on a daily basis.
+At the same time, automated, more complex consistency checks are performed by making use of the open source statistic software
-\textit{knitr}\footnote{\textit{knitr}
+_R_ (https://www.r-project.org/).
+Based on these, pdf
+reports are created using the _R_-package
-(http://yihui.name/knitr/) allows to create dynamic \LaTeX- documents with R.} and send to one of our research fellows/seniors(?).
-These include a documentation of all new data entries, of all data changes as well as a list of failed consistency checks.
-Due to this, the work of our coder {~~is->can~~} easily {~~trackable->be tracked~~} by experienced colleagues and possible coding errors {~~can->are~~} easily {~~detected->spotted~~}.
+_knitr_ (This tools allows to create dynamic _LaTeX_-documents (http://yihui.name/knitr/)) and send to one of our research fellows.
+These reports document all new data entries, all data changes and failed consistency checks.
+Due to this, the work of our coder can easily be tracked by experienced colleagues and possible coding errors are spotted immediately.

+After that, manual error coding is conducted and documented.
+In spite of our aspiration to collect exclusively collect data from high quality sources certain inconsistencies cannot be avoided.
+For examples, sometimes we cannot identify the seats controlled by a coalition government in the parliament since its member parties have contested the previous election in different electoral pacts for which no individual party seat shares are provided.
+These and other cases are identified by the R-scripts as well as manually flagged and documented.

+Following this, the R-scripts
-Apart from performing consistency checks, the R-scripts also process the data, i.e. {++they++} join different tables and drop irrelevant variables, in order to provide a raw dataset which includes basically all data entries without any additional measures.
-After that, manual error coding is conducted and documented if no high-quality source is available or the correct coding of the data fails for some other reasons (e.g. specific electoral systems).
-Based on this raw dataset, further additional calculations are conducted using R in order to provide an extended dataset that includes additional common measures in the discipline (such as the effective number of parties, the Gallagher “Least Squares Index” or the Balance of powers Index).
+process the data, i.e. they join different tables and drop irrelevant variables, in order to provide a raw dataset that includes basically all data entries without any additional measures.
+Based on this raw dataset, further additional calculations are conducted using R in order to provide an extended dataset that includes additional common measures in the discipline

-\textbf{Part IV:}
+(such as the turnout, the weighted vote and seat share in mixed member systems, the effective number of parties or the Gallagher
+“Least Squares Index”).

-After these steps are finished, the dataset is publicly accessible via Shiny-Interface\footnote{Shiny is a web application framework for R. See http://shiny.rstudio.com/.}
-which allows the enduser (currently the members of our research department) to browse and download the raw as well as the aggregated dataset.
+After these steps are finished, both datasets are publicly accessible via Shiny-Interface (Shiny is a web application framework for R. See http://shiny.rstudio.com/) which allows the enduser (currently the members of our research department) to browse and download the raw as well as the extended dataset.
 In addition the aforementioned codebook of the database can be downloaded in order to guarantee a high transparency of coding decisions.

 # Pain points

-One pain point {--in our procedure of data collection and processing --}is to manually code and document cases that do not fit our pre-defined coding scheme.
+One pain point is to manually code and document cases that do not fit our pre-defined coding scheme.
 That is for instance the case for our documentation of political parties and their election results.
-In many countries, the histories of political parties and electoral alliances do not resemble the ``well''-structured party systems of Western Europe for whom the database was originally designed.
+In many countries, the histories of political parties and electoral alliances do not resemble the "well"-structured party systems of Western Europe for whom the database was originally designed.
 Frequently changing electoral alliances, local electoral pacts or implosions of entire party systems (as in Italy in the mid-